Mpurushotham/my-cybersecurity-journey/docs/0-Linux/python-comprehensive-guide.md

-# Python Prodigy: From Zero to Hero
+# Python 3.0: From Zero to Hero
 ## The Complete Python Programming Guide with 500+ Practical Examples

 **Author:** Purushotham Muktha